 In 1996, Kurzinsky earned his first collegiate coaching job when he was named the head coach of the women's basketball and softball teams at Bucks County Community College in Newtown, Pa.
 He then moved to Harcum College as the head coach of women's basketball and volleyball before making the jump to Division I Manhattan College of the Metro Atlantic Athletic Conference, where he was the assistant women's basketball coach and recruiting coordinator from 1998 until 2000.

-A 1994 graduate of West Chester University with a Bachelor of Science degree in Health and Physical Education, Kurzinsky currently resides in Woodbridge, N.J. with his wife Hitomi and their daughter Ai Lee.
+A 1994 graduate of West Chester University with a Bachelor of Science degree in Health and Physical Education, Kurzinsky currently resides in Woodbridge, N.J. with his wife Hitomi, daughter Ai Lee and son Rocklan.

 |Title:||Associate Head Coach|

-Taylor comes to Kean after spending five years at Plymouth State University as both a student and assistant coach.
+Taylor arrived at Kean after spending five years at Plymouth State University as both a student and assistant coach.
 His coaching experience also includes two years at the AAU level with both the Lake Region Rebels and Raritan Roundballers.
 Taylor has participated in several camps and clinics including Hoop Mountain, Hoop Group and Five Star.

-Taylor earned a Bachelor of Arts degree in Liberal Arts from Plymouth State in 2009 and is currently employed as a teacher’s assistant in Nathan Hale Elementary School in Carteret.
+Taylor earned a Bachelor of Arts degree in Liberal Arts from Plymouth State in 2009 and is currently employed as a teacher’s assistant at Nathan Hale Elementary School in Carteret.